sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli.md

   * Ken Bogart, Dartmouth College -- NSF funded guided discovery in combinatorics (see below)

-  * we're the guinnea pigs; now it's time to get lots of other people up and running
+  * we're the guinea pigs; now it's time to get lots of other people up and running

   * high minority --